- Page 1 Huawei Mate 20 Pro Review

 - Very fast charging

 - Plenty of clever tricks such as in-display fingerprint and reverse wireless charging

 - 6GB RAM/ 128GB storage

 What is Huawei Mate 20 Pro?

+Costing more than the Samsung Galaxy Note 9 and only slightly less than the iPhone XS, the Huawei Mate 20 Pro is the company’s strongest shot at the big time yet.
 It’s a feature-rich device with three fantastic cameras on the rear, enough battery life to last multiple days and a design that’s up there with the best.

 In fact, if it wasn’t for Huawei’s overbearing, slightly ugly software, the Mate 20 Pro would be the best Android phone you can buy in 2018.